mavryk-network/mavryk-taquito/integration-tests/README.md

 ## The Keygen API

-The Keygen API in Taquito is specifically designed for testing purposes.
+The Keygen API in Webmavryk is specifically designed for testing purposes.
 It allows developers to generate and manage key pairs (public and private keys) for Mavryk accounts during the testing phase of their applications.
 This is useful for simulating various scenarios, such as transactions, smart contract interactions, and other on-chain operations, without the need to use real Mavryk accounts or real funds.

-This tool is employed internally for Taquito Integration tests within the Continuous Integration and Continuous Delivery (CI/CD) system.
+This tool is employed internally for Webmavryk Integration tests within the Continuous Integration and Continuous Delivery (CI/CD) system.

 ### How the Keygen API works